WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/media.md

 When writing alt text, follow these guidelines:
 - Write full sentences.
-- Include punctuation in alt text.
-Screen readers pause before continuing when encountered with punctuation.
+- Use punctuation in alt text.
+When encountered with punctuation, screen readers pause before continuing.
 - Don't replace alt text with image captions.
 - Don't include phrases such as *Image of* or *Photo of*.
 - Write consistent alt text for repeated occurrences of images.